Paul Gosar: 2021 censure

 In November 2021, Gosar posted a video on social media that parodied the title sequence of the anime series Attack on Titan that had been edited with the faces of himself, Representative Alexandria Ocasio-Cortez, and Joe Biden superimposed on the show's characters, depicting Gosar killing Ocasio-Cortez and attacking Biden with swords.
 In posting the video, Gosar inquired: "Any anime fans out there?"
 Gosar insisted that the video "wasn't a threat and is meant to be 'entertaining.

 Speaker Nancy Pelosi called for the House Ethics Committee and law enforcement to investigate it as a threat.
-On November 17, 2021, Gosar was censured for the post and removed from committee assignments by a 223-to-207 vote, making him the 24th House member to be censured in American history.
+On November 17, 2021, Gosar was censured for the post and removed from committee assignments by a 223–207 vote, making him the 24th House member to be censured in American history.
 The vote was mainly along party lines; only two Republicans, Liz Cheney and Adam Kinzinger, voted with the Democrats, while "about a dozen Republicans stood beside Gosar in a show of support," according to The Washington Post.
 (One Republican, David P. Joyce, voted present.)
 Minutes after being censured, he retweeted the offending video again.
 The next day, Trump endorsed Gosar for his 2022 reelection bid, while House Republican leader Kevin McCarthy said he would likely give Gosar better committee assignments if Republicans won the House in 2022.